 This same narration has been recorded on page 26.
-Baghwi in the Masabeeh us Sunnat, Vol. II, page 204, and Qazi Ayaz in his Book Shifa have also recorded this same narration.
-Khateeb Baghdadi, in Vol. VIII, page 443, has recorded the pronouncement of the Holy Prophet (S.A.) through Huzaifah bin Asayad to the effect: "O," you people!
-I am about to leave this world, and you have to come to me on the Hauze Kauser.
-I shall then call you to account for the two boons, Thaqalayn.
+Baghwi in the Masabeeh us Sunnat Vol II, page 204, and Qazi Ayaz in his Book Shifa, have also recorded this same narration.
+Khateeb Baghdadi in Vol, VIII. page 443, has recorded the pronouncement of the Holy Prophet (S.A.) through Huzaifah bin Asayad to the effect: "O" you people!
+I am about to leave this world and you have to come to me on the Hauze Kauser.
+I shall then call you to account about the (two boons) Thagalayn.
 But you have to be incredibly careful about them.

-The first grand boon is the Book of Allah, which is a rope of guidance of which one end is connected to the Almighty Allah, while the other end is in your bands."
+The first grand boon is the Book of Allah, which is a rope of guidance of which one end is connected to the Almighty Allah, while the other end in your bands "

-Hakim in the Mustadrek Vol. IV, page 109, through Zaid bin Arqam, Aud Suyuti through Zaid bin Arqam, Zaid bin Thabet, and Abi Saeed Khudri-three persons-have recorded this same narration.
+Hakim in the Mustadrek Vol, IV, page 109, through Zaid bin Arqam, aud Suyuti through Zaid bin Arqam, Zaid bin Thabet and Abi Saeed Khudri-three persons-have recorded this same narration.